tominekan/terminal/README.md

 - [ ] Integrate Spotify API with this website, add what I'm currently listening to
 - [ ] Update website when I get into college
 - [ ] Add more detail in the personal information section, looks pretty spartan ngl
-- [ ] Create new "file system" library for extensive refactoring (reduce code repitition)
+- [ ] Create new "file system" class for extensive refactoring (reduce code repitition)
+- [ ] Make the directory system less trivial lol, need to get rid of repeating code